 The SoftwareMining COBOL-to-Java Translation Toolkit provides all the utilities required for large scale mainframe modernization.
 It automates COBOL analysis, documentation, and code conversion while preserving business logic and data integrity.

-For a full breakdown of translation features, data handling, and modernization patterns, see the COBOL-to-Java Conversion FAQ.
+For a detailed overview of translation features, data handling, and modernization patterns, see the COBOL-to-Java Conversion FAQ.

 See SoftwareMining's Success Stories